The Proposal Reports tab houses three primary sections.

 - Labor Hours – shows how many hours have been included to install the job

 - Profit & Loss – lets you know how much profit is in the job for parts, labor, and the overall job

-- Product List – report shows all the products that were included on the proposal
+- Product List – the report shows all the products included in the proposal

 - Profit By Product – a report that shows the profit on product lines